-9 Best Trail Running Shoes For Hiking
+7 Best Trail Running Shoes For Hiking: 2026 Guide

-If you have ever been on a trail and thought, “why am I wearing these big clunky hiking boots” or “I miss my trainers,” you may want to invest in a pair of trail running shoes for hiking!
-Here is an ultimate guide to trail runners to help make your next hike faster, lighter, and better!
+If you have ever been on a trail and thought, “why am I wearing these big clunky hiking boots” or “I miss my trainers,” you may want to invest in one of these best trail running shoes for hiking!

 Are Trail Running Shoes Good for Hiking?

-Yes!!!
+Yes!
 Unless it is a backpacking trip where I plan to carry more weight, I almost always wear my trail running shoes when hiking.

 Trail runners are designed like sneakers but with special hiking shoe specs.
-Their soles are often made of grippy rubber with edged treads for better traction on steep switchbacks.
+Their soles are often made of grippy rubber with edged lug treads for better traction on steep switchbacks.
 Trail runners for hiking are flexible, lightweight, breathable, and get the job done.

 Hiking Shoes